Retained Earnings Adjustment on Schedule M-2

 Using Form 8995 to Identify Your Borrower’s K-1s?
 Think Again!
 When analyzing the cash flow of an individual who is either a business owner or has investments in multiple businesses, your immediate priority is to make sure that you have received a copy of every Schedule K-1 that the individual has received.
 Whether the K-1 […]

-Excess Distributions: What Are They and Are They Cash Flow?
+Excess Distributions: Are They Cash Flow?

 New 2021 Tax Forms: Schedule K-2 and Schedule K-3